𝐓𝐚𝐰𝐚𝐬𝐬𝐮𝐥: 𝐒𝐞𝐞𝐤𝐢𝐧𝐠 𝐡𝐞𝐥𝐩 𝐟𝐫𝐨𝐦 𝐩𝐫𝐨𝐩𝐡𝐞𝐭𝐬 𝐚𝐧𝐝 𝐬𝐚𝐢𝐧𝐭𝐬?

 Source: Dalā’il al-Nubuwwah lil-Bayhaqī 7/47

 It was narrated by Al-Bayhaqi, Ibn Abi Shaybah, Al-Tabarani, and Ibn Kathir.
 The authenticity of this narration is in dispute because of the narrator Malik al-Dar, although he was the treasurer for Umar.
-Even if it was authentic, as mistakenly judged by many scholars, it does not prove the permissibility of seeking help (istighatha) directly from the Prophet (ṣ), rather it is a proof against this position.
+Even if it was authentic, as mistakenly judged by many scholars, it does not prove the permissibility of seeking help (istighatha) directly from the Prophet (ṣ), rather it is proof against this position.

 Al-Haythami mentioned this narration and commented: